 With some basic math, you will be able to see clearly enough with a standard contact lenses, even if you have astigmatism.
 All you have to do this use this formula:

-Standard Contact Lens = Your spherical + (0.5 x your cylinder)
+Regular Contact Lens Prescription = Your spherical + (0.5 x your cylinder)

 Be wary of the signs.
 Use a calculator if you need to.

 Note: If your cylinder value is 0.5 or less, you don’t need to do this conversion.
 You have little astigmatism and can go ahead wearing a normal contact lens with the spherical value on your prescription.
 Lets do an example.